wenfanwu/schism-toolbox/README.md

 write_schism_sflux(AtmForc, 'air', nFiles)
 ```

 > nFiles is the estimated # of sflux_prc/air/rad_*.nc files.
-Note that the nFiles can not be two small, since the **time_steps** of each sflux nc file can not exceed 1000 by default.
+Note that the nFiles can not be too small, since the **time_steps** of each sflux nc file can not exceed 1000 by default.
 In addition, <span style="color:green;">**write_schism_sflux.m**</span> will slightly adjust this value to ensure that each file starts at 0 o'clock in certain day, since the 'hour' component of 'base_date' property is unused in each nc file.
 >
 > Considering that the raw data of atmospheric forcing is too large, this toolbox does not offer the function to create 'AtmForc', but directly uploads the result.
 >